By: Deborah O'Malley | Last updated September, 2022

 Based on these numbers, the pre-test sample size calculator is indicating to you that you’ll want to run your test for:

-As a very basic rule of thumb, some optimization experts, like Ronny Kohavi, suggests setting the relative MDE up to a maximum of 5%.
+As a very basic rule of thumb, some optimization experts, like Ronny Kohavi, suggests setting the relative MDE with a range from 2-5%.

 If the experiment isn't powered enough to detect a 5% effect, the test results can't considered trustworthy.